ssc-half-light/post/README.md

     alt: 'testing'
 })

-// now do something with the post, and save the `file` somewhere
+// now do something with the post, and save the `file` somewhere.
 // `mentions` is an array containing the hash of the file passed in

 // => {